Worlds / Cryptoangels / Creating The Archangel Collection

 Bitcoin Angel Print

-Auction winners will also receive a print of Trevor’s famous Bitcoin Angel from an edition of 21.
+Auction winners also received a special 41 x 31 cm (16 x 12 in) edition of Trevor’s Bitcoin Angel print, produced in an edition of 21.